 FPC Search, Rescue and Safety Team (providing services to the public since 1977 as Eckerd College Search and Rescue), the only volunteer student rescue group recently recognized by the U.S. Coast Guard, is established.

-Two dozen African-American students hold a sit-in at Brown Hall to protest treatment of African-American students on campus and to encourage greater diversity among students, faculty and staff.
+Two dozen Black students hold a sit-in at Brown Hall to protest treatment of Black students on campus and to encourage greater diversity among students, faculty and staff.

 The first day of classes for the first ever Autumn Term program, which was part of “Project ’73.”
 Project ’73 establishes the Autumn Term program, the Collegium structure, and the role of faculty members as mentors.